 What is One Person Company?

-Who can be the Owner?
+Who can be the owner of OPC?

 Any person who is born and is a resident of India or has lived in India for at least 182 days can form one person company.

-Steps for Incorporation of One Person Company (OPC)
+One Person Company (OPC) Registration Process

-Name approval Application
+Name Approval Application

 Application for Certificate of Incorporation

-- Formulation of MOA and AOA
+Formulation of the MOA and AOA

-- Name of the Company
+- Name of the Company;

-- Company Identification Number
+- Company Identification Number;

-- Date of Incorporation
+- Date of Incorporation;

-- PAN of the Company
+- PAN of the Company;

-- Digital Signature of the Authorised officer
+- Digital Signature of the Authorised officer; and

-- Registered Office Address of the Company
+- Registered Office Address of the Company.